Mari Boya: 2022

 Boya joined ART Grand Prix for the 2022 Formula Regional European Championship alongside Laurens van Hoepen and Gabriele Minì.
+He scored a second place early on in Imola.
 However, after the sixth round at the Hungaroring, Boya was replaced by Esteban Masson at ART for unknown reasons.
 However, he was drafted to replace Michael Belov at MP Motorsport for the remainder of the season.
+This move would only bring two points in the remaining four rounds, as Boya limped to tenth in the standings.